Murder of Pamela Werner: Beijing in the late 1930s

-Peking's population had swelled as refugees flocked to the city.
+Beijing's population had swelled as refugees flocked to the city.
 Many were Chinese, fleeing the wars and disruption elsewhere in the country.
-But a sizable portion had come from Europe, primarily Russian Whites, left stateless by the communist victory in the Russian Civil War and subsequent establishment of the Soviet Union.
+But a sizable portion had come from Europe, primarily Russian Whites, left stateless by the communist victory in the Russian Civil War and the subsequent establishment of the Soviet Union.
 Others were Jews, leaving behind the worsening conditions in Nazi Germany and elsewhere in Europe, joined by those who also felt at risk from the advancing tide of fascism.
-They were joined by military deserters evading capture, fugitives from justice in their homelands, and travelers who had either been stranded in China or decided to stay.
+They were joined by military deserters evading capture, fugitives from justice in their homelands, and travellers who had either been stranded in China or decided to stay.
 Most of the European refugees had come to China penniless and worked menial jobs, or sometimes engaged in criminal activity, to get by.

-Peking's foreign diplomats and businessmen looked down on the European refugees as a threat to their hegemony in the city and hoped they would eventually find their way to Shanghai.
+Beijing's foreign diplomats and businessmen looked down on the European refugees as a threat to their hegemony in the city and hoped they would eventually find their way to Shanghai.
 They were sometimes joined in this assessment by the expatriates, many of them businessmen who dealt with the Chinese, or those who had moved to China for better economic prospects serving the expatriate community.
 The disparate exchange rate between strong Western currencies and the Chinese silver dollar, as well as lower costs of living in China, made it possible for expatriates to live better than they could in their native countries for the same amount of money.
 For example, American journalist Edgar Snow and his wife Helen were able to own a racehorse on their earnings as reporters.